nfdi4plants/ARC-specification/ISA-XLSX.md

 ## Unit

 Where a value is numeric, a `Unit` MAY be used to qualify the quantity.
-In this case, following the column in which a `Unit` is used, a `Unit` heading MUST be present, and SHOULD be further annotated as an [`Ontology Annotation`](#ontology-annotations).
+In this case, the main column must be followed by a `Unit` column, which in turn SHOULD be further annotated as an [`Ontology Annotation`](#ontology-annotations), being followed by `Term Accession Number` and `Term Source REF` columns.

+- The headers of the annotation columns then refer to the header of the main column.
-The header and values of the annotation columns then refer to the unit, and not to the numeric value of the main column.
+- The values of the annotation columns then refer to the unit, and not to the numeric value of the main column.

+For example, in the following, the header ontology `temperature` is further qualified with the CURIE `PATO:0000146`.
-For example, to qualify the value `300` with a `Unit` `Kelvin` qualified as an [`Ontology Annotation`](#ontology-annotations) from the Units Ontology declared in the Ontology Sources with `UO`:
+The value `300` is qualified with a `Unit` `Kelvin`, which is further qualified as an [`Ontology Annotation`](#ontology-annotations) from the Units Ontology declared in the Ontology Sources with `UO`:

 |   Parameter [temperature] | Unit   | Term Source REF (PATO:0000146)  | Term Accession Number (PATO:0000146)  |
 |--------------------------------|--------|-------------------|------------------------------------------------------|